 Place Ville-Marie (PVM) is a shopping and office complex.
 You’ll need to take an elevator to the top but the ride doesn’t take long.

 When you reach the observation deck, you’re greeted with 360-degree views of Montreal.
-You can walk around all sides of the building and point out the landmarks that you’ve visited throughout the day.
+You can walk around all sides of the building.
+It should be a cinch to point out the landmarks that you’ve visited throughout the day.

-The entrance fee for the observatory is a bit expensive but it’s included with the Montreal Tour Passport.
+The entrance fee for the observatory is a bit expensive on its own.
+It’s included with the Montreal Tour Passport though.